26 Types of Moths in Washington State

 The adults have brown or gray wings with a distinct pattern of yellow, white, and black stripes along their length.
 The larvae are usually cream-colored with a characteristic “cutworm” shape.

-These types of Moths in Washington State feed on many types of vegetation and can cause extensive damage to crops if left unchecked.
+These Moths feed on many types of vegetation in Washington State and can cause extensive damage to crops if left unchecked.

 They can be found in gardens, meadows, grasslands, and other open areas throughout the state.
 The adults are active at night and are attracted to lights, making them easy to spot and identify.